3-manifolds/SnapPy/doc_src/installing.rst

 Next, you need to install the SnapPy python modules.
 Ideally, this would be done in a venv that you use for your SnapPy project.
-However if you are not familiar with virtual environments, or if you have followed install instructions for previous versions of SnapPy it may be easiest and safest to install the new version the same way, namely to do a ``user install`` with pip.
+However if you are not familiar with virtual environments, or if you have followed install instructions for previous versions of SnapPy, it may be easiest and safest to install the new version the same way, namely by doing a ``user install`` with pip.

 To do a ``user install`` with pip, the first thing to try is::